 - 3. No hip flexion more than 90 degrees.
 This means no bending forward and putting on shoes. - 4.
-No hip external rotation beyond 0.
-This means your knee should not rotate outward from your hip and foot while sitting.
-When your legs are straight and relaxed, your foot and your knee cap may rotate out mildly, but do not actively pursue more of this motion.
-If you have more soreness in this position, support your leg for less of this resting position. - 5.
-No hip extension beyond 0.
-This means no hip flexor stretching with your leg behind you, no long strides when you walk, and no trying to push your leg behind you.
+No hip external rotation beyond 0 or physiologic ER.
+This means your knee should not rotate outward from your hip while sitting in an intentional manner, and your knee cap/foot should not rotate outward from a neutral position with your legs straight.
+It is permissible to let the leg passively relax outward, but not actively externally rotate it.

+5. No hip extension beyond 0.
+This means no hip flexor stretching with your leg behind you, no long strides when you walk trying to push your leg behind you.